 Not yet in the Ingram Scholarship Program, Emma came to Vanderbilt eager to learn about refugees in Nashville and the organizations serving them.
 She began volunteering as an administrative assistant and occasional interpreter at Siloam Family Health Center, a health center for the uninsured in Nashville.
-She also began tutoring at LEAD Academy through the Nations Academy Program that gave academic and personal support to 20 middle school students, all the children of African refugees, attending LEAD Charter School.
-Emma spent many hours a week at both LEAD Academy and Siloam Family Health Center, learning about the challenges and strengths of refugees.
-She became increasingly involved in Nations Academy, serving in the offices and taking a leadership role in the tutoring program.
+She also began tutoring through Nations Academy, a program that gives academic and personal support to 20 middle school students, all children of refugees.
+Emma spent many hours a week at both Nations Academy and Siloam Family Health Center, learning about the challenges and strengths of refugees.
+She became increasingly involved in Nations Ministry Center, serving in the offices and taking a leadership role in the tutoring program and recruiting volunteers.
 Emma was accepted to the Ingram Scholarship Program in the spring of her freshman year.

-With hopes of improving her Spanish serving in a cross cultural environment, Emma went to Madrid, Spain with Mission to the World.
-She lived for two months in a largely Central American, Eastern European, and North African community, teaching children at a church in the suburbs.
-The difficulties of living and serving in the community taught Emma the complexity of cultural norms and taught her the importance of valuing cultural differences.
+With hopes of improving her Spanish serving in a cross-cultural environment, Emma went to Madrid, Spain with Mission to the World.
+She lived for two months in a largely Central American, Eastern European, and North African community, teaching children at a church in the suburbs of Madrid.
+The difficulties of living and serving in the community taught Emma the complexity of cultural norms and the importance of valuing cultural differences.
 She came back to Nashville with Madrid on her mind, hoping to return the next summer to serve in a way that better matched her skills and interests.

 Throughout her sophomore year, Emma continued to tutor and mentor middle school students through Nations Academy, becoming more and more interested in the public education and charter school system.
 In the winter and spring of 2013, Emma helped create a new role for herself at Nations Academy that would support the students in one of their weakest subjects.
 She became the first Math Coach, coordinating the students' supplementary math studies and tracking their progress.
 The consistent relationships she formed with the students at Nations Academy over her freshman and sophomore year prompted her to question the educational system's impact on struggling, first generation immigrant students.
-In her pursuit of understanding, she began tutoring eighth grade students in math at KIPP Academy, helping to prepare them for their end of course exams.
-Seeing KIPP Academy's dedication to and success in educating the lowest performing students in the public education system refined her tutoring skills and shaped her understanding of public education.
+She continued to tutor and mentor middle and high school students at Nations Academy throughout her junior year and the following summer.
+Teaching two high school girls to drive was one of the more daring projects she undertook.